 My name is David Tracey, and I am a medical editor and proofreader.
 I worked for many years as a neuroscientist and researcher, and have considerable experience in writing, editing, proofreading and publishing medical and technical texts.
 I also translate medical texts from German to English: please see Tracey Medical Translations or Tracey Medizinische Übersetzungen.

 - BSc (Hons) University of Sydney (Australia)

+My name is David Tracey, and I am a medical editor and proofreader.
+I have worked for many years as a scientist and researcher, and have considerable experience in editing, proofreading and publishing medical and technical texts.

+- BSc (Hons) University of Sydney (Australia)